dbExpression-team/docs.dbExpression.com/src/pages/core-concepts/aliasing/column.md

     .InnerJoin(dbo.Person).On(dbo.Purchase.PersonId == dbo.Person.Id)
     .Execute();
 ```
-Execution of this would cause the following runtime exception during mapping to a dynamic object:  `HatTrick.DbEx.Sql.DbExpressionException : An element with the same key 'Id' already exists in the ExpandoObject.`
+Execution of this would cause the following runtime exception during mapping to a dynamic object:  `DbExpression.Sql.DbExpressionException : An element with the same key 'Id' already exists in the ExpandoObject.`

 This is corrected by providing a field-level alias on one (or more) of the `Id` fields by using the `As(...)` method:
 {% code-example %}